Mielnik: History

 Mielnik has a long and rich history.
 The area of the town was in c.
-1018 captured by warriors of Bolesław Chrobry, and remained in Polish hands until c.
-1050, when Kazimierz Odnowiciel handed it to Grand Prince of Kiev, Yaroslav the Wise, for his help in getting rid of Miecław.
+1018 captured by warriors of Bolesław I the Brave, and remained in Polish hands until c.
+1050, when Casimir I the Restorer handed it to Grand Prince of Kiev, Yaroslav the Wise, for his help in getting rid of Miecław.
 Since Mielnik was located near the settlement of the Yotvingians, its area was subject to frequent raids.

 In 1323–1324, Mielnik and nearby Drohiczyn were captured by Lithuanian Duke Gediminas, and remained part of the Grand Duchy of Lithuania until 1569, part of the Polish–Lithuanian union since 1385, except for the period of 1391–1408, when it was governed by Mazovian Duke Janusz I of Warsaw of the Piast dynasty, and 1430–1444, when it was ruled by Duke Bolesław IV of Warsaw.
 In 1420, Duke Vytautas founded here a Roman Catholic church, which was located in the complex of the Mielnik Castle.
 On September 22, 1440, Mielnik received Chełmno town charter from Duke Bolesław IV.
 Four years later, the town was purchased by King Casimir IV Jagiellon.